 You can also use this post’s information in reverse (travelling from Mongolia to China).

-Here’s a brief summary of the budget route:
+Here’s a brief summary of the cheap route from Beijing to Ulaanbaatar:

 - Take an overnight bus from Beijing to Erlian (a small city on the Chinese side of the China/Mongolia border).